patchless/patchless/README.md

 (opts can be provided to open externally, as a new tab, or as the layouts default mode, and wether to focus to the opened element)

-A layout is also responsible for managing scrolling. currently, patchless uses `hyperloadmore` for scrolling.
+the `nav` interface is also responsible for managing scrolling. currently, patchless uses `hyperloadmore` for scrolling.
 This gives the choice of either infinite scrolling, or "load more" buttons.
 Also, this moves the complicated part